duneanalytics/docs/changelog/dune-changes/january-2020.md

 #### Fallback decoding <a id="Fallback-decoding"></a>

 The above tables are generated with a new feature we call “fallback decoding”.
 Essentially it breaks down to being able to decode logs regardless of the events contract address or contract bytecode.
-If you know other cases where this decoding can be useful feel free to let us know at [hello@duneanalytics.com](mailto:hello@duneanalytics.com)
+If you know other cases where this decoding can be useful feel free to let us know at [hello@dune.xyz](mailto:hello@dune.xyz)

 #### Misc <a id="Misc1"></a>